Test Your Reaction Time

 How Reflex Testing Works

 When you use our visual reflex tester, the moment the screen changes color, light enters your eyes and triggers a cascade of neural signals.
 These signals travel from your retina through the optic nerve to the visual cortex, where the change is processed.
 Your brain then sends a motor command through the spinal cord to the muscles in your hand, triggering a click.
-The entire process takes between 150-300ms for most people.

 Aim Training with Three.js Technology